jbcoe/polymorphic_value/draft.md

 * _Constraints_: For the second constructor, `U*` is _convertible_ to `T*`."

 * _Effects_: Creates a `polymorphic_value` object that owns a copy of the object managed by `p`.
-If `p` has a custom copier then the copy is created by the copier in `p`.
+If a custom copier and deleter are present in `p` then the copy is created by the copier in `p`.
 Otherwise the copy is created by copy construction of the owned object.
-If `p` has a custom copier and deleter then the custom copier and deleter of the `polymorphic_value` constructed are copied from those in `p`.
+If a custom copier and deleter are present in `p` then the custom copier and deleter of the `polymorphic_value` constructed are copied from those in `p`.

 * _Throws_: Any exception thrown by the copier or `bad_alloc` if required storage cannot be obtained.